raymondcast18/LOFFFS/README.md

 The packages scales and ggplot2 are recommended for SFS generation however, it is not required.

 # INSTALLATION
-The package devtools is recommended for installation.
+The packages devtools or githubinstall for installation.
 To install the following commands can be used:

+Devtools Installation

 library(devtools)

 install_github("raymondcast18/LOFFFS")

+Githubinstall Installation

+library(githubinstall)

+githubinstall(LOFFFS)

 # USAGE
 <PUT USAGE INFORMATION HERE>